Blog / 2020 / How to Love Your Art #7: Play with Your Self-expression Versus Communication Ratio

 That said, Baby Sees ABCs is actually a return to communication after concentrating on self-expression.
 Beginning in 2017 with my Tiki Torch Trump painting, I got on this whole kick of making art to vent my anger.
 After the Tiki Torch version of 45 got appropriated by some MAGAlicious people in my life, I fought back with another portrait of Trump, which got me censored in 2019.
 Over the last couple of years, I have painted everyone from Anita Hill and her main senatorial tormentor to Jesus and a polar bear.

-While some of this satisfied me in a deep way, a lot of it—and especially the lies around the censorship of my art—made me feel a bit lost.
-So I’m taking some time in my happy place of communication to relax and rebuild a bit before exploring self-expression again.
+While some of this satisfied me in a deep way, a lot of it made me feel a bit lost—especially the lies around the censorship of my art.
+For that reason, I’m taking some time in my happy place of communication to relax and rebuild a bit before exploring self-expression again.

 The original painting is for sale for $1500 plus shipping.
 If you want prints or other pretty items with this image, check out my Redbubble shop!
 The full book will be available later this year.

 For more about how to love your art, check out these posts:

 - Figure out what art you find boring.